cbegin/ugbasic-build/README.md

 to support all platforms.

-Drop the `ugbc-main.tar.gz` file into the root of the cloned git repo, and run make build.
+Drop the `ugbc-main.tar.gz` file into the root of the cloned git repo, and run `make build`.